scoobybejesus/cryptools/README.md

 Additionally, the code could use factoring or general re-working in several areas.
 In fact, it may be nice to use the business logic as a library instead of running a full binary.

-The software has been tested on Mac and Linux.
+The software has been tested on Mac, Linux, and FreeBSD.
 Additional testers/users are encouraged and welcome.

 ## Contributing